 The Federal Aviation Administration (FAA) encourages safety programs to increase the awareness of management and all employees of their responsibility to promote continual compliance with all regulatory requirements and best safety practices.
 These programs are not mandatory; however they are encouraged by the FAA and are intended to generate safety information that may not otherwise be obtainable.
 They are safety critical processes to ensure that an organization is managing hazard-related risks in an operating environment.

-Once you have become familiar with these programs, contact the Air Carrier Certification Office to learn more and to receive a briefing prior to developing documents for the initial certification process.
+Once you have become familiar with these programs, contact the Air Carrier Certification and Evaluation Program Office to learn more and to receive a briefing prior to developing documents for the initial certification process.